itzvinoth/vp-docs/docs/table/table-csv.md

 Exporting html table data as `.csv` file

->  In the `download-csv` attribute you have to mention the csv file name.
+>  To enable it we need to include `download-csv` attribute and to mention the csv file name.
 In here we mentioned `table.csv`.

 ### Usage
 ```vue